TheKarthikS/TheKarthikS.github.io/README.md

-# Karthik's Website
+# Academic Website

-This is a test website!
+My academic website, built from scratch using HTML and CSS.
+Thanks for checking it out!